You can get from London to Manchester by train, bus or flight.

-However, we recommend checking specific travel dates for your route from London to Manchester as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to Manchester from London as scheduled services by bus, ferry, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points from London to Manchester: